CSCfi/rahti-user-guide/docs/introduction/sla.md

 2. Restoring normal service operation
 3. Restoring customer workloads where possible

-Response and resolution times are provided as service level targets (see section 6).
+Response and resolution times are provided as [Service level targets](#service-level-targets).

 ### Fulfilment of service requests